Variables

 • Color: color

-• Link to the resource: url
+• Link to resource: url

 • Dictionary: dict